gis-rpd/pipelines/README.md

 | [Lacer-LoFreq](variant-calling/lacer-lofreq/README.md)         | Variant-calling     |                       | Y | N |

 See `example-dag.pdf` in each pipeline's folder for a rough visual overview of the workflow.

+Note, pipelines start with fastq files as input (a few allow injection of BAM files).

 ## How it Works